SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

   style was chosen, where a client interacts with a REPP server via HTTP.

 - Scalability, HTTP allows the use of well know mechanisms for creating scalable systems, such as load balancing.
-Load balancing at the level of request messages is more efficient compared to load balancing balancing TCP sessions.
+Load balancing at the level of request messages is more efficient compared to load balancing based on TCP sessions.
-  A TCP session may be used to transmit multiple request messages and these are processed by a single server and not load balanced across a pool of servers.
+  When using EPP over TCP, the TCP session can be used to transmit multiple request messages and these are then all processed by a single
+  EPP server and not load balanced across a pool of available servers.

  - Stateless, [@!RFC5734] requires a stateful session between a client and the
   EPP server.
 A REPP server MUST be stateless and MUST NOT keep client session or any other application state.
   Every client request needs to provide all of the information necessary for the server to successfully process the request.

-- Security, allow for the use of authentication and authorization solutions available for HTTP based APIs.
+- Security, allow for the use of authentication and authorization solutions available for HTTP based applications.

-- Content negotion, A server may choose to include support for multiple media types.
+- Content negotiation, A server may choose to include support for multiple media types.
   The client must be able to signal the server what media type the should use for decoding request content en for encoding response content.
   This document only describes the use of [XML] but the use of other media types such as JSON [@!RFC7159] should also be possible.

 - Compatibility with existing EPP RFCs.
-- Optional use of EPP request messages when the semantics of a resource URL and HTTP method match the contents of an EPP request.
+- Simplicity, optional use of EPP request messages where the semantics of a REPP resource URL and HTTP method match the contents of an EPP command and message.

 # EPP Extension Framework